Thursday, September 1, 2022

 GORDON JOHNSON: The Consummate Illustrator

-After five years in here at the Palette, I'm starting to run out of adjectives to use to when trying to describe my favorite book cover artists: fantastic, incredible, quintessential, iconic, visionary, star-spangled, major, master-- what's left now?
-Well, how about "consummate"?
-It's as good an adjective as any, and it seems to fit Gordon Johnson like a tailor made suit.
+After five years here at the Palette I'm starting to run out of adjectives to use to when trying to describe my favorite book cover artists: fantastic, incredible, quintessential, iconic, visionary, star-spangled, major, master-- what's left to use now?
+Well-- how about "consummate"!
+It's as good an adjective as there is, and it seems to fit Gordon Johnson like fresh canvas on an easel.

-Of course, any other attribute beyond the one I've used above would be mere guesswork on my part because all I've ever been able to find out about Johnson is that he was born in 1924 and died in 1989.
-Practically nothing else has been written about him---online anyway.
+Of course, any other attribute beyond the one I've used above would be mere guesswork on my part because all I've ever been able to uncover about Johnson is that he was born in 1924 and died in 1989.
+Almost nothing else has been written about him, online anyway.
 That he was a prolific paperback artist who was probably based in or near New York City is something we can all safely take for granted; the paperbacks alone with his cover art that I've been able to verify and collect would suggest that he was, unquestionably, a highly productive commercial illustrator, and back then almost everyone who worked in publishing lived in or near the Big Apple.

 For this posting, I'm are going to feature Johnson's more modern, contemporary covers, representing action, adventure, drama, and romance.
 I'll save his many marvelous historicals for a later post.